Postgraduate Course: Doing International Business Projects with Emerging Markets 2 (CMSE11345)

 Formal feedback on final group presentations and written project reports will be provided in writing after the completion of the course.

 On completion of this course, the student will be able to:

-- Practice integrated (deductive, inductive and /or abductive) learning and learn how to learn for conducting international businesses.
+- Practice integrated (deductive, inductive and /or abductive) learning and learn how to learn in future.

 |Graduate Attributes and Skills

 1. Display a critical appreciation of the key issues confronting business across cultural and national boundaries.
 For example, common manifestations include miss-perceptions, institutional miss-alignment, communication barriers, cultural conflicts, etc. which are often neglected by players in advanced industrialised countries.
 Also, the success of the West in the past has constrained our vision of development with various presumptions, which can no longer be sustained.

 2. Understand challenges theoretically and practically in the field of International Business: i) the abstract and generic character of many concepts, models, and theories in the international business field; ii) the limits of single-discipline based approaches; and, iii) the dominant position of Western perceptions and rationales.

 3. Demonstrate the ability to see matters and issues from different perspectives, with sensitivity to the particular contexts under examination.

 1. Be able to conduct business projects in a feasible manner through effective mapping, scoping and defining projects with available resources and based on strengths, to manage the process in an orderly and timely fashion and to deliver them in a professional style by producing quality presentation, documents and reports.